hackclub/blot/docs/ORDERING_BLOT_KITS.md

   - any additional notes

 It's helpful to include images as well.
-For the Blot Sam 3D prints some parts and also fabricates a metal plate for the plate we provide DXF and STEP files.
+For the Blot Sam 3D prints some parts and also fabricates a metal plate.
+For the plate we provide DXF and STEP files.

 You can also specify how you would like your parts to be packed, such as creating a custom box or foam.
 Sam might also have clarifying questions about the job such as